Findymail/n8n-nodes-findymail/README.md

 4. Execute to get their email address

 ### Email Verification Pipeline
-1. Use "Find from Name" or "Find from LinkedIn" to discover emails
+1. Get an email from an external source
 2. Connect to a "Verify Email" operation
 3. Filter out invalid emails before sending campaigns

+Note: Email addresses provided by Findymail are already verified and do not need to be verified again

 ### Lead Generation Workflow
 1. Use "Find Employees" to discover team members
-2. Use "Find from LinkedIn" to get additional contact details
+2. Use "Find from business profile" to get additional contact details
-3. Use "Verify Email" to ensure email quality
-4. Export clean contact lists for your CRM
+3. Export clean contact lists for your CRM

 ### Advanced Automation
 Combine Findymail with other n8n nodes to create sophisticated workflows: